History of Academy of Allied Health Careers

 Interested in an Academy of Allied Health Career?
 We're here to help!

-The Academy of Allied Health Careers is authorized by the Tennessee Higher Education Commission.
+The Academy of Allied Health Careers is authorized by the Tennessee Higher Education Commission (THEC).
 This authorization must be renewed each year and is based on an evaluation of minimum standards concerning quality of education, ethical business practices, and fiscal responsibility.
-In order to view detailed job placement and completion information on the programs offered by The Academy of Allied Health Careers, please visit http://www.tn.gov/thec and click on the Authorized Institutions Data button.
+In order to view detailed job placement and completion information on the programs offered by The Academy of Allied Health Careers, or to obtain or review additional information describing THEC's approval process, please visit http://www.tn.gov/thec and click on the Authorized Institutions Data button.

 The Academy is an equal opportunity education institution and will not discriminate on the basis of race, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, genetic information, disability or veteran status in its admissions procedures, educational programs, services, activities or employment practices as required by Title VI, Title IX, Section 504 and/or any other applicable federal statute.